Surgeon Q&A: Are There Alternative Access Points For Transcatheter Aortic Valve Replacement?

-To learn more about TAVR access points, I reached out to Dr. James Wudel at Nebraska Heart Institute in Lincoln, Nebraska.
+To learn more about TAVR access points, I reached out to Dr. James Wudel at Sanford Health in Sioux Falls, South Dakota.

 As you may remember, Dr. Wudel has treated many members in our community including Darlene Holecek.
 Here are the highlights of my exchange with Dr. Wudel.

 Dr. James Wudel: Transcatheter Aortic Valve Replacement(TAVR) is a catheter based technique to replace a diseased, narrowed aortic valve(aortic stenosis).
 It could be thought of as really an implantation procedure, since unlike surgical aortic valve replacement, the patient’s diseased valve is not removed but instead expanded open with a new prosthetic valve placed inside.

 What type of patient can have a TAVR?

 Dr. James Wudel: Patients considered for TAVR have all the symptoms and prognostic factors of the usual patient with severe aortic stenosis.

 However, TAVR is currently reserved for patients considered at extreme risk to undergo standard surgical valve replacement and is typically performed by placing the valve via a blood vessel in the groin (transfemoral).

 Is the transfemoral approach the only access point for TAVR?